 Marcel Ophuls’s The Memory of Justice never suggests that Auschwitz and the My Lai massacre, or French torture prisons in Algiers, are equivalent, let alone that the Vietnam War was a criminal enterprise on the same level as the Holocaust.
 Nor does Ophuls doubt that the judgment on Göring and his gang at Nuremberg was justified.

 I recently had to write a few paragraphs about something called a hybrid threat.
 Results below.

 Scholar Andrew Bacevich lectures Googlers in 2013 about what he considers an uncomfortable, new characteristic of American political culture: the rise of militarism and the unquestioned worship of soldiers as the standard bearers of American virtue.
-Bacevich argues that this new feature of our lives is not only unrealistic, but also permits folly.
-We’re spending lavishly on the military in a way that is not commiserate with the threats we face, and we’re giving military tools primacy over diplomatic channels as a means to exert influence.
-Bacevich displays his deft capabilities for historical analysis and his intellectual honesty when asked around minute 27 to argue the counterpoint to his own assertions.
+Bacevich argues that this new feature of our lives is not only unrealistic, but also permits folly: We’re spending lavishly on the military in a way that is not commiserate with the threats we face and we’re giving military tools primacy over diplomatic channels as a means to exert influence.
+Bacevich shows us the power of intellectual honesty when asked around minute 27 to argue the counterpoint to his own assertions.

 15 years ago, it was predicted…